 The Directions Program, State CRC, and HOPE programs all require accountability to the various government organizations and the YFA Connections board of directors.
 To keep up with these accountability requirements, the CRC does programmatic evaluations, however not to the scale of this research project.
 Reports regarding the various programs are sent to their oversight committees (i.e. federal or state).
-These reports give minimal data regarding some of the activities of the program, such as how many youth are served and the various referral sources given.
+These reports give minimal data regarding some of the activities of the program, such as how many youth are served and the various referral sources are given.
 However, they do not compile in-depth information that could be insightful to a program evaluation.
-They also do not include any reports on former clients' and their legal guardians' perspective regarding the program.
+They also do not include any reports on former clients’ and their legal guardians’ perspective regarding the program.
 This research project attempts to add the missing pieces of the previous effectiveness studies.

 Objectives of Research

-This study (see appendix A for attached timeline) seeks to determine the effectiveness of the CRC's Directions Program in facilitating lasting change and meeting the needs of its clients during the current financial grant years.
+This study (see appendix A for attached timeline) seeks to determine the effectiveness of the CRC’s Directions Program in facilitating lasting change and meeting the needs of its clients during the current financial grant years.
 The objective of this research project is to determine the impact the Directions Program has on its clients and their families.
-This will help to identify specific procedures and interventions needed to improved at mezzo and macro level.
+This will help to identify specific procedures and interventions needed to improve at mezzo and macro level.
 Furthermore, it is to give a voice to former clients and their families about their experience at the CRC.